 In May 2010, we initiated our Phase 3 clinical trial for HyperAcute Pancreas.
-This trial is an open-label, randomized, controlled, multi-center Phase 3 clinical trial, evaluating approximately 700 Stage I and Stage II surgically-resected pancreatic cancer patients, according to the American Joint Committee on Cancer classification system, or AJCC system, who have no detectable disease by a CT scan.
+This trial is an open-label, randomized, controlled, multi-center Phase 3 clinical trial, evaluating approximately 700 Stage I and Stage II surgically-resected pancreatic cancer patients, according to the American Joint Committee on

+Cancer classification system, or AJCC system, who have no detectable disease by a CT scan.
 The primary endpoint of the clinical trial is overall survival, with secondary endpoints of disease-free survival, safety, toxicity and immunological responses.
 Based on our discussions with the FDA, we plan to enroll up to 722 patients and believe this number of patients will enable us to demonstrate statistically significant improvement in median overall survival at the end of the trial.
 Additional patients will be accrued, if needed, to maintain adequate numbers for statistical significance.
-As of March 17, 2011, 84 patients had been enrolled at 37 U.S. based clinical sites.
-We are actively recruiting additional major medical centers, where a large number of pancreatic cancer surgeries occur, to participate in this clinical trial.
+As of October 25, 2011, 200 patients had been enrolled at 55 U.S. based clinical sites.
+We are actively recruiting additional major medical centers, with high volume of pancreatic cancer surgeries, to participate in this clinical trial.

-Current adjuvant standard-of-care regimens for post-resection pancreatic cancer patients include gemcitabine chemotherapy alone or a combination of gemcitabine plus 5-FU based chemoradiotherapy.
+Current adjuvant standard-of-care regimens for post-resection pancreatic cancer patients include gemcitabine alone or a combination of gemcitabine plus 5-FU based chemoradiotherapy.
 In our Phase 3 clinical trial, 50% of the patients will receive standard adjuvant therapy with HyperAcute Pancreas and 50% will receive standard adjuvant therapy without HyperAcute Pancreas.
-The treatment schedule for HyperAcute Pancreas is being amended to administer up to 18 treatments given every two weeks over a period of approximately six months followed by monthly injections for an additional six months.
-Patients in the study are monitored with periodic imaging to check for recurrences for at least five years after surgery or until death occurs.
-We have selected the 300 million cell dose as the treatment dose for this clinical trial based on the analysis of data from our Phase 2 clinical trial.
+Data from our Phase 2 clinical trial demonstrated a statistically significant improvement in disease-free survival at one year for the high dose (300 million cells) arm of the study.
+Therefore, we selected the 300 million cell dose as the treatment dose for our Phase 3 clinical trial.
+In addition, we reasoned empirically that considering the observed dose response, higher doses of treatment might provide further benefit.
+We therefore modified the treatment schedule for all patients receiving HyperAcute Pancreas to increase the number of immunotherapy treatments from 12 to up to 18 treatments given every two weeks over a period of approximately six months followed by six monthly injections.
+Patients in the study are being monitored with periodic imaging to check for recurrences for at least five years after surgery or until death occurs.